Public health campaigns 2019

 Greater Manchester commissioners have agreed the six key campaigns for pharmacies across the city region to deliver as part of the NHS pharmaceutical terms of service in 2019.
 Resources to help you promote the campaigns will be freely available.
 You may also participate in additional health promotion campaigns, as well as these six if you wish.

-This easy-to-follow 2018 campaigns calendar and tally sheet explains what campaigns pharmacies should run when.
-It includes a sheet for you to record your activity.
-This guidance from commissioners includes loads of useful suggestions, links to resources and sets out their expectations.
+This campaigns calendar explains what campaigns pharmacies should run when and includes a sheet for you to record your activity on a daily basis and enter it into PharmOutcomes.
+Please make sure you have entered all your campaign activity onto PharmOutcomes by the end of the subsequent month.
 This ‘1,2,3 guide’ explains how to sign up for free resources from Public Health England.

 - Campaigns calendar 2019 for your pharmacy